AmanoTeam/Unalix-bot/README.md

    - It means that Unalix cannot obtain direct links from URL shorteners that require user interaction (e.g clicking a button or resolving CAPTCHA) to redirect or that uses JavaScript code to redirect.

 ## For developers

+Unalix is ​​written in Python.
+To find out how to run it in your operating environment, follow the instructions below.

 ### Installation